windingtree/simard/README.md

 # Simard

 Simard is a set of tools developed by Winding Tree (via Simard subsidiary) in an attempt to gradually introduce blockchain-enabled optimizations (starting with identity and payments) to the corporate travel sector.
-We partnered with a few airlines, hotels, and one of the "big four" consulting companies acting as a byer.
+We partnered with a few airlines, hotels, and one of the "big four" consulting companies acting as a buyer.

 ## Simard Components